The Gauge Theory of Measurement-Based Quantum Computation: Acknowledgements

 GW acknowledges support by Fudan University, the Thousand Talents Program, and Harvard CMSA.
 RR is supported by NSERC, in part trough the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program, and by US ARO (W911NF2010013).
+BC is supported by an NSFC grant number 12042505, a BJNSF grant under the Gao Cengci Rencai Zizhu program, and a Dushi Zhuanxiang Fellowship.
 We thank the organizers of workshop `Quantum Information and String Theory 2019' held at Yukawa Institute for Theoretical Physics, Kyoto University, where this work was initiated.
 We also acknowledge the workshop `Symmetry, Phases of Matter and Quantum Computing -- ASQC' (2019) held at Perimeter Institute and BC acknowledges the workshop `Reconstructing the Gravitational Hologram with Quantum Information' (2022) held at the Galileo Galilei Institute in Florence, where this work was partly carried out.